 A WWII ad showing the Vought F4U Corsair

-built engine but quite possibly a propeller built in Lansing, MI by my
+built engine, but quite possibly a propeller built in Lansing, MI by my

-Seen here are eleven R-6 helicopters under
+Eleven R-6 helicopters are under

 construction in this WWII photo of the Nash-Kelvinator Plant on Plymouth

 Road in Detroit, MI.
 Depending on the source the company either

 built 201, 219,or, 262 of these during the war.
 In any of the cases,

 the key thing is that Nash-Kelvinator was the largest producer of

 helicopters during the war.
 Sikorsky built 151 helicopters during